Orbi home mesh wifi system: Pros, cons and tips

 > Assuming an average cost of 0,18 euros (or dollars, or pounds, or any other currency) per kWh, we would collectively be saving nearly 6000 euros per year.

-If you are looking for ideas to save electricity at home, have a look at this YouTube video where we show some useful tips to reduce electricity usage at home and decrease the electricity bill.
+If you are looking for ideas to save electricity at home, look at this YouTube video, where we show some useful tips to reduce electricity usage at home and decrease the electricity bill.

 Effiworkx blog